Efficiency Agent: Case Study

 What It Means for You

-We include an efficiency audit in every build we deliver and recommend running one again after 90 days.
-Model costs, data freshness characteristics, and job interdependencies all change as a deployment matures.
+We include an efficiency audit in every build and rerun it as schedules, models, and dependencies evolve.
+Model pricing, data freshness, and cron dependencies change as deployments mature.
 What was right at launch is often not right at month three.

 Deployment Audit